ns1/ns1-ansible-modules/README.md

 Project Overview
 ================

 NS1 is an authoritative DNS platform providing data-driven global traffic routing and a fully featured REST API.
-This module unlocks some of the functionality NSONE can offer for ansible.
+This module unlocks some of the functionality NS1 can offer for ansible.
 For more information about what is possible check out [ns1.com](ns1.com) and [api docs](https://ns1.com/api/).

 Completed Modules:
  - ns1_zone